sieke13/project2/README.md

 # **CLASSM8**

 **Team Members:**

 - Avendaño Calderon Juan Gerardo
 - Garcia Rodríguez María Azucena
 - Sanchez Valdivia Dhamar
 - J. Merari...

 ---

 ## **Project Description**

-CLASSM8 is a collaborative classroom management platform designed for both teachers and students.
-The application streamlines class communication and enhances learning experiences through interactive features such as announcements, assignments, and a discussion board.
+CLASSM8 is a collaborative classroom management platform designed to foster interaction and streamline classroom management.
+The application empowers students with tools for communication, organization, and engagement through features such as announcements, assignments, and discussion boards.

 ---

 ## **User Stories**

-### **Teacher**
-- Act as an administrator for the class, with the ability to remove members.
-- Post announcements and assignments that students can view on their dashboards.
-- Track and respond to students’ questions.

 ### **Student**

-- Create an account to access class content.
+- Create an account in order to access the class contents.
+- Add and modify activities pertaining to the class’ calendar.
-- Ask questions on the classroom board.
+- Post questions on the classroom board.
 - Reply to other students’ questions.

 ---

 ## **Features**

-### **General**
+### **General Features**

+- Secure login and user authentication.
-- A responsive dashboard for teachers and students.
+- A responsive dashboard tailored for students.
-- User authentication to control access to class materials.
-- Role-based access (Teacher or Student).

-### **Teacher Features**
-- Create, edit, and delete class announcements and assignments.
-- View and respond to student questions.
-- Manage classroom members.

 ### **Student Features**

-- Access classroom announcements and assignments.
+- View classroom announcements and assignments.
-- Post and reply to questions on the classroom board.
+- Post questions and reply to other students’ posts.
+- Add and modify class calendar activities.

 ---

 ## **Acceptance Criteria**

-1. The header displays class information (e.g., professor name, year, etc.).
+1. The header displays class details such as the professor’s name, year, and course information.
-2. The application is accessible via a unique URL.
+2. Users can access the application through a unique URL.
-3. Class content and information are accessible only after logging in.
+3. Class content is restricted to authenticated users.
-4. Users can post, edit, or delete questions on the classroom's main dashboard.
+4. Users can post, edit, and delete their questions on the classroom dashboard.
-5. Professors can post class announcements.
+5. Users can reply to classmates’ posts (questions).
+6. Class schedules, deadlines, or events are displayed in the main page.

 ---

 ## **Technologies Used**

 - **Frontend**: React, JavaScript, HTML, CSS
 - **Backend**: Node.js, Express.js
 - **Database**: PostgreSQL with Sequelize ORM
 - **Authentication**: JSON Web Tokens (JWT)
 - **Hosting**: Render
-- **Other Tools**: Git, GitHub
+- **Version Control**: Git, GitHub

 ---

 ## **Setup Instructions**

 ### **Backend**

 1. Navigate to the `backend` folder:
    ```bash
    cd backend